mrshmllow/ghfetch/README.md

 ### Binaries

-You could probably find some binaries for you to use at https://github.com/bwac2517/ghfetch/releases
+You could probably find some fancy binaries for you to use at https://github.com/bwac2517/ghfetch/releases

 ## Permissions